jimratliff/GenoMac-user/scripts/0_TODOs.md

 This list is being generated January 28, 2026 during a major refactoring of GenoMac-user (to conform to the advancements during the recent Hypervisor-transformation of GenoMac-system).

+- ✅ scripts/tests
-- scripts/tests
+  - ✅ Create scripts/tests directory
+  - ✅ rename path of each test script
+  - ✅ All of the `make` recipes that target these scripts must be updated to reflect the current directory scripts/tests (instead of the prior scripts/).
 - ❑ Renamimg 0_initialize_me.sh to 0_initialize_me_first.sh
   - ✅ Rename the function itself
   - ❑ Make more robust how it determines its own directory (i.e., don’t use `"${0:A}"`)
     - IN PROCESS
-  - ✅ All of the `make` recipes that target these scripts must be updated to reflect the current directory scripts/tests (instead of the prior scripts/).
 - Hypervisor
   - ✅ Make scripts/hypervisor directory
   - ✅ scripts/hypervisor/hypervisor.sh
+  - ❑ subdermis
+  - ❑ Re-write scripts/run_hypervisor.sh entry point for Make recipe
 - environment variables
   - ❑ GMU_SCRIPTS_DIR    → GENOMAC_USER_SCRIPTS
+  - ❑ Create GMU_HYPERVISOR_SCRIPTS
+  - ❑ GMU_PREFS_SCRIPTS → ??
 - ❑ pref_scripts → settings
   - ✅ rename the path of each script
   - ❑ update the environment variable that points to this directory